h2non/paco/README.rst

 Features
 --------

--  Simple and idiomatic API.
+-  Simple and idiomatic API, extending Python `stdlib` with async coroutines gotchas.
 -  Built-in configurable control-flow concurrency support.
--  Built-in iterables and functors.
+-  Useful iterables, decorators and functors.
--  Compose, throttle, partial, until, race and other functional helpers for coroutines.
+-  Provides coroutine-ready compose, throttle, partial, until, race and other functional helpers.
+-  Asynchronous coroutine port of Python built-in functions: `filter`, `map`, `dropwhile`, `filterfalse`, `reduce`...
 -  Coroutines control flow and higher-order functions goodness.
+-  Better `asyncio.gather()` and `asyncio.wait()` implementations with optional concurrency control and ordered results.
 -  Good interoperability with `asyncio` and Python `stdlib` functions.
--  Ports Python stdlib higher-order functions and iterables for the coroutines world.
+-  Partially ports Python `stdlib` higher-order functions and iterables to be used in async coroutines world.
--  Works with `async/await`_ and `yield from`_ coroutines syntax.
+-  Works with both `async/await`_ and `yield from`_ coroutines syntax.
 -  Small and dependency free.
 -  Compatible with Python +3.4.